Rexxt/example-block-game/README.md

 Powered by [Lua](https://www.lua.org/about.html) and [Love2D](https://love2d.org/)

 ### ok cool how do I play
+#### method 1
 First, get [Love2D v11.3](https://github.com/love2d/love/releases/tag/11.3) and install it.
 Next, download this repository as a zip file (click on the green Code button then click Download ZIP) and change the extension from `.zip` to `.love`.
 You should be able to double-click the `.love` file and it should open with Love2D.
 Then you can go setup your controls and have fun with the game hopefully.
+#### method 2
+First, get [Love2D v11.3](https://github.com/love2d/love/releases/tag/11.3) and install it.
+Make sure that the `love .` command works.
+Then, download this repository and double-click on `run.bat` Then you can go setup your controls and have fun with the game hopefully.

 ### do you mind if I mod this?
 No, this is open source for a reason.
 Go ahead and fork this to your heart's contents, as long as you keep in mind the license.